patrickm02L/patrickm02L.github.io/README.md

 #### 27 Sunday

-Tweeted at Lou Huang @louh and asked for help.
+Tweeted at Lou Huang https://github.com/louh and asked for help.
 He tweeted back and agreed to help for 30min on a Sunday afternoon.

-Jumped on a Google Hangout and we did a line-by-line review and comparison of my website to Cathy's
+Jumped on a Google Hangout and we did a line-by-line review and comparison of my website to Cathy's.

 #### 28 Monday
 Fine tuning here and there.
 Researching more about what the lines I copied mean and how to improve them.